iaminawe/AstroNot/README.md

 - Move `.env.example` to `.env` and add your Notion API key and database ID
 - Run `pnpm sync` to sync Notion Content for the first time
 - Run `pnpm dev` to start development server

+### Deployment with Nixpacks

+AstroNot includes a `nixpacks.toml` configuration file for easy deployment on platforms that support Nixpacks (like Railway).
+The configuration:

+1. Sets up the environment with Node.js and pnpm
+2. Installs dependencies
+3. Runs the generate command to build the site
+4. Serves the static files from the dist folder

+To deploy:
+1. Ensure your environment variables (NOTION_KEY, DATABASE_ID) are set on your hosting platform
+2. Push your code - the nixpacks configuration will automatically:
+   - Install dependencies
+   - Run the build process
+   - Start serving your site from the dist folder

 ### Install to an existing project